 City Service Costs.
 The senior housing development would require police and fire department services and would also have impacts on parks and library services from the residents.
 The development would affect City street maintenance costs as well as maintenance and operations of other infrastructure.
 A discussion of service impacts of most City services may be found in the Environmental Analysis of the Initiative prepared by David J. Powers Associates (Appendix 5 of the 9121 Report).
 The service impacts are generally consistent with the average cost analysis conducted for the fiscal analysis shown in Table 8 above.
+The calculation of Fire Dept. EMS costs assumes 80% of the senior units are occupied by at least one person aged 55+.
+This results in a conservative estimate of EMS costs as the nearby Villages development has a much higher EMS call rate.
 Total City service costs, including parks and recreation discussed in more detail below, total about \$1.96 million per year.
 This is lower than the costs for the Industrial Park development as there would be less than half as many residents as in the proposed Evergreen Senior Homes Specific Plan as employees in the business development.

 The City Parks, Recreation and Neighborhood Services Department (PRNS) has separately reviewed the proposed Initiative and indicates that a project with 719 single family detached (SFD) units and 191 multi-family (MF) (five or more) units in Multiple Listing District 3 would have a total parkland obligation of providing 8.48 acres of land.
 The proponents may elect to pay park in-lieu fees, which are discussed below under infrastructure funding.
 There are two parks within a three mile radius of the site: Fowler Creek Park and Montgomery Hill Park.
-It is unlikely PRNS would seek dedication/development of land as a result of the project because the project site is in a well-served area.
+It is unlikely PRNS would seek dedication/ development of land as a result of the project because the project site is in a well-served area.
 However, it would be important to improve Evergreen Community center as a result of the project.
 This center needs modernization, extensive remodeling and expansion, and/or the construction of a new hub community center to better serve Council District 8.